Skip to main content

 Value who you are.
 List the things you are good at doing.

-• Some people feel gender queer or gender non-binary.
-This means not either male or female.
+Some people feel gender queer or gender non-binary.
+That means not either man or woman.

 a cartoon image of a group of bright young people of different nations and sexual orientation, joyful, they hug and kiss.